kevinohara80/nforce/README.md

 * `oauth`: (Object:Optional) The oauth object.
 Required in multi-user mode
+* `assertion`: (String:Optional) A base64-encoded SAML assertion for use
+with the SAML Bearer Assertion Flow.
+The assertion can also be supplied as property of the `oauth` hash.
 * `executeOnRefresh`: (Boolean:Optional) If an onRefresh callback is defined in the connection, run the callback.
 Default is true.